 In the case of research services received from full-service brokers with which Adviser has a business relationship, Adviser does trading through those brokers for non-directed accounts and pays them a standard commission rate for those trades of not more than \$0.05 per share.
 Although full service brokers do not break down commissions between execution and research services, under recent SEC guidelines regarding "soft dollars," a portion of these brokerage commissions may properly be allocated to research services as opposed to execution.
-In the case of research contracted from non-broker third-party research firms (e.g., BCA Publications, Birinyi & Associates, FactSet, Bloomberg Finance L.P., Ned Davis, Guidepoint Global, Institutional Shareholder Services, Ransom Research), the payments for these services are through a soft dollar arrangement with either Robert W. Baird, Raymond James, or Stifel Nicolaus.
+In the case of research contracted from non-broker third-party research firms (e.g., 13D Research, BCA Publications, Bespoke Investment Group, FactSet, Bloomberg Finance L.P., Ned Davis, Guidepoint Global, Insider Score, Institutional Shareholder Services, Moody's Analytics, Mosaic, Ransom Research, Third Bridge), the payments for these services are through a soft dollar arrangement with either Robert W. Baird, Raymond James, or Stifel.
+From time to time, Adviser may also use soft dollars to pay for registration fees to attend conferences related to industries in which Adviser is performing research.
 These commissions are in no case greater than \$0.05 per share, a portion of which is allocated to execution and a portion of which may be allocated to research services.